-A key thing to remember is that through marketing automation, you can personalize customer experiences by producing and presenting them with tailored content based on the actions they take on your website or landing pages.
+A key thing to remember is that you can personalize customer experiences through marketing automation by producing and presenting them with tailored content based on their actions on your website or landing pages.

-Don’t make the mistake in thinking that marketing automation is useful only for large enterprises as these companies have to deal with a large number of orders and an enormous customer base.
+Don’t make a mistake in thinking that marketing automation is useful only for large enterprises.

-While 67 percent of large and medium scale enterprises invest heavily in marketing automation, just a fraction of small scale businesses integrate this system into their processes.
+While a report by Salesforce shows that 67 percent of large and medium-scale enterprises invest heavily in marketing automation, just a fraction of small-scale businesses use this system in their processes.

-An incredible 91 percent of businesses attribute their success to marketing automation, meaning that small companies need to understand that marketing automation is for everyone, regardless of their operations or business size.
+An incredible 91 percent of businesses attribute their success to marketing automation, meaning that small companies must understand that marketing automation is for everyone, regardless of their operations or business size.

-Small and medium businesses that incorporated marketing automation witnessed 50 percent spike up in sales from existing customers, and 68 percent of marketers claim that adopting this method increased their overall customer engagement.
+Small and medium businesses that incorporated marketing automation witnessed a spike in sales from existing customers, and 68 percent of marketers claim that adopting this method increased their overall customer engagement.

-Marketing is all about expanding your reach to your audience, increasing your brand awareness, improving your customer engagement, and boosting your conversions.
-Automating processes that are repetitive will help you concentrate on other areas that require your attention.
-However, you need to remember that marketing automation is not a one time affair.
+Marketing is about expanding your reach to your audience, increasing your brand awareness, improving your customer engagement, and boosting your conversions.
+Automating repetitive processes will help you concentrate on other areas that require your attention.
+However, you need to remember that marketing automation is not a one-time affair.

-You need to constantly track, measure, and monitor your automation processes to ensure that they’re optimized to reach your marketing goals.
-54 percent of marketers cited that one of the most difficult tasks of marketing automation is finding the right metrics to measure.
+You must constantly track, measure, and monitor your automation processes to ensure they’re optimized to reach your marketing goals.
+HubSpot states that 54 percent of marketers cited that one of the most difficult tasks of marketing automation is finding the right metrics to measure.

-The metrics that you should monitor will differ depending on the campaigns that you run.
+The metrics you should monitor will differ depending on the campaigns you run.
 These metrics can be broadly divided into the following categories: